bibeklamsa1/Musimorph-Hydrizon-A-Comparative-Analysis-of-Content-Growth-and-Engagement-Strategies/README.md

 The dataset includes social media metrics such as followers, likes, comments, post frequency, and engagement rates for both Musimorph and Hydrizon over a defined period.

 ## How to Use
-1. Open the Power BI file in the `/powerbi` folder using Power BI Desktop.
+1. Open the Power BI file in the `powerbi` file using Power BI Desktop.
 2. Explore interactive dashboards to understand growth and engagement trends.
-3. Review scripts in the `/scripts` folder for data processing logic.

 ## Tools and Technologies
 - Power BI